tscanlin/developers.optimizely.com/src/content/integrations/index.md

 - You are comfortable with REST APIs
 - You can use oAuth authentication

-Using a combination of the Optimizely REST API and the Javascript API, it is possible to create audiences within Optimizely and add a visitor to that audience within the browser.
+Using a combination of the Optimizely REST API and the JavaScript API, it is possible to create audiences within Optimizely and add a visitor to that audience within the browser.
 ### **Integration with other platform API**